-Barbara Ann Spooner Havens
+Barbara Ann (Spooner) Havens

-Parents Robert and Alta Mae Dickinson Spooner
+Parents: Robert Spooner and Alta Mae (Dickinson) Spooner

-In 1945 the family moved to Coolidge, Arizona, where she attended Coolidge High School, where she met the love of her life, Jack A. Havens.
-They married in 1952.
-In 1957 their daughter, Holly Lynn, was born.
+In 1945 the Spooner family moved to Coolidge, Arizona, where Barbara attended Coolidge High School.
+During those years she met Jack A. Havens, who would become the love of her life.
+The couple married in 1952.

 Jack A. Havens, 79, of Mesa, died Jan.
 6, 2006.